Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you have a clear view of where you’d like to be in the next year, or two?
-Failure to set goals that are achievable will hinder progress.
-Establish clear long-term and short-term goals that prioritize those that will have the greatest impact on your career advancement.
-To boost job satisfaction Make sure these goals are in line with your personal needs.
+Do you have a clear idea of where you’d like be in the next year or two?
+Failure to set goals that are achievable will hinder your progress.
+Establish clear long-term and short-term objectives prioritizing those with the most impact on your career advancement.
+To boost job satisfaction be sure your objectives align with your personal goals.

-Building relationships that are meaningful can result in new job opportunities and advancements in your current position.
-Networks that are strong should not only target senior employees, but also former and present colleagues, as well as attending industry events and conferences.
+The development of meaningful relationships could result in the possibility of new opportunities in your job or advancements within your current position.
+Networks that are strong should not just be focused on senior employees, but also former and present colleagues, and also attending industry events and conferences.

 Which Ways Can You Network Better?